starlake-ai/starlake/src/main/python/starlake-airflow/README.md

 ## Data-aware scheduling

-The `ai.starlake.airflow.AirflowStarlakeJob` class is also responsible for recording the `outlets` related to the execution of each starlake command, usefull for scheduling DAGs using **data-aware scheduling**.
+The `ai.starlake.airflow.StarlakeAirflowJob` class is also responsible for recording the `outlets` related to the execution of each starlake command, usefull for scheduling DAGs using **data-aware scheduling**.

 All the outlets that have been recorded are available in the `outlets` property of the instance of the concrete class.